shinsyotta/ConnextQS2/README.md

-This repo contains two apps.
-CQS1 sends funds to CQS2 using Connext.
+This repo contains three apps.
+CQS1 sends funds to CQS3 using Connext.

-Clone this repo, then fire each up individually.
+Clone this repo, then fire CQS1 and CQS3 up individually.
 The two apps each have their own README pages.